jacksonisidor/NBAproject/README.md

 # NBA Data Science Project

 # Overview
 This repository contains a data science project analyzing NBA data.
-The project aims to perform data preprocessing and cleaning in Jupyter Notebook, create data visualizations in Tableau (if applicable), and implement regression/machine learning models using scikit-learn.
+The project aims to perform data preprocessing and cleaning in Jupyter Lab, create data visualizations in Tableau, and implement regression/machine learning models using scikit-learn.

 # Project Structure
 Preprocessing.ipynb: Jupyter Notebook containing the data preprocessing and cleaning steps.